rbgvictoria/keybase_model/README.md

 2.  **Reticulations:** Sometimes multiple leads lead to the same next lead, causing a cycle (or 'reticulation') in the graph.
-In the KeyBase data model this situation is resolved by the `reticulation_id` field in the **leads** table, which servers as the root for a new graph within the same key.
+In the KeyBase data model this situation is resolved by the `reticulation_id` field in the **leads** table, which serves as the root for a new graph within the same key.
 So, compared to the general scenario both the **Item** and the **Key** are skipped.